Careers Education Information

 Find an Apprenticeship

-- Stepping Up 1 (SU1) gives year 12 students the information they need about university to help them to decide if higher education is the right option.
-They look at the variety of courses on offer, consider the benefits of going to university, talk to current undergraduates about student life and are given the opportunity to visit The University of Kent.
+- Year 12 students learn the information they need about university to help them to decide if higher education is the right option, including looking at courses, considering the benefits of going to university and talking to current undergraduates about student life

-- Stepping Up 2 (SU2) helps year 13 students with all aspects of the UCAS application process.
+- Part 2 helps year 12 students with all aspects of the UCAS application process.
 They search for course information online and receive help with completing the application form, including the personal statement.
-The module also covers the post-application period, considering visits to universities, offers and the clearing process.
+The module also covers the post-application period, considering visits to universities, offers and the clearing process

-- Stepping Up 3 (SU3) ensures that year 13 students have the skills necessary to move successfully into higher education.
-The module will cover HE study skills, along with more general sessions to help prepare them for life at university.
-The module also contains an optional visit to one of the University of Kent's campuses, where we ask students to put into practice some of the study skills they have learnt in the classroom.
+- Year 13 students gain the skills necessary to move successfully into higher education, such as study skills and practical elements.
+The module also contains an optional visit to one of the University of Kent's campuses, where students can put into practice some of the study skills they have learnt in the classroom

-- Outreach talks and sessions are provided by Canterbury Christchurch University and Kent University, according to students needs and requests, covering all aspects of the application process including advice on choosing the right university and course, information evening for parents, student life, subject talks, student finance, personal statements, clearing and taster days.
+- Outreach talks and sessions are provided by Canterbury Christchurch University, University of Kent and the University of the Creative Arts (UCA) according to students needs and requests, covering all aspects of the application process including advice on choosing the right university and course, information evening for parents, student life, subject talks, student finance, personal statements, portfolio guidance, clearing and taster days

-- Kent and Medway higher education exhibition.
-Students attend the university fair at the University of Greenwich at Medway and have the opportunity to speak with ambassadors and educators from universities across the UK to find out more about courses and university life.
+- Students attend the Kent and Medway higher education exhibition where they have the opportunity to speak with ambassadors and educators from universities across the UK to find out more about courses and university life

 Apprenticeships and training

 - Many students take an interest in varying levels of higher or degree level apprenticeships which lead to very successful careers.
-Talks and events detailing these apprenticeships and routes into apprenticeships are provided by the careers adviser and by local employers with whom we have strong connections.
-Apprentices from these employers are available to provide information and guidance to those interested.
+Talks and events detailing these apprenticeships and routes into apprenticeships are provided by the careers adviser and by local employers and apprenticeship advisors with whom we have strong connections.
+Apprentices from employers are available to provide information and guidance to those interested.

 Find an Apprenticeship